nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 **Finding tasks by keyword**
 Format: `find <keyword1 keyword2 ...>`
-> keyword1, keyword2, … : All the parameters you want in the search.
+> keyword1, keyword2, … : All the parameters you want in the search, they may be tags.

 Examples: